-Thank you for inviting the Department of the Interior to testify on H.R.
-1442, which provides for the disposal of the Federal government's interest in certain acreage of the Mount Olivet Cemetery in Salt Lake City, Utah.
+Thank you for inviting the Department of the Interior to testify on S. 865 and H.R.
+1442, which provide for the disposal of the Federal government's interest in certain acreage of the Mount Olivet Cemetery in Salt Lake City, Utah.
 The Bureau of Land Management (BLM) supports H.R.
-1442 and would like to discuss minor technical modifications with the sponsor and the Committee.
+1442 as passed by the House of Representatives.